Scott Named First Female Chief Executive of Fox News

 “Her vision and innovation have helped create some of the most popular and lucrative primetime programs on cable and as we embark on the era of the proposed New Fox, I am confident that Suzanne’s leadership will ensure the dominance of both Fox News & FBN for years to come,” he said.

-The appointment makes Scott the only woman in charge of a major cable news network or broadcast news division.
 The post of chief executive, previously held by Ailes, had been vacant since his departure.

 The appointment amounts to a Murdoch vote for the status quo at Fox News, which has weathered the exits of Ailes and several leading personalities — including its top-rated star, Bill O’Reilly — and come out where it started: No. 1.
 Fox News remains above its rivals CNN and MSNBC in the ratings and is routinely the most-watched channel on all of basic cable.